As a dietitian and a mom, one of the most common questions I hear is: “When should I start my baby on solids?”

 - Around 6 months of age

-- Sitting with minimal support (with pillow or towel)
+- Able to sit up with minimal support (with pillow or towel)

 - Good head and neck control, able to hold head upright and steady